CallumMcFadgen/got_apples_express/README.md

 </ul>

 ### Installation
-Simply fork and clone a copy of this repo to your local device.
+Simply fork and clone a copy of this repo to your local device and ensure that MySQL Workbench and a REST client (Postman, Insomnia) are installed.

 Open the database script in MySQL workbench and run it to create, use, and populate the database.
 <br />